UniMath/agda-unimath/src/category-theory/gaunt-categories.lagda.md

 [isomorphism](category-theory.isomorphisms-in-categories.md)-[sets](foundation-core.sets.md)
 are [propositions](foundation-core.propositions.md), or equivalently a category such that the objects form a set.
-Thus, gaunt categories is the common intersection if (univalent) categories and
+Thus, gaunt categories is the common intersection of (univalent) categories and
 [strict categories](category-theory.strict-categories.md).
 We have the following diagram relating the different notions of "category":